mochipon/goto-meeting-button/README.md

 ## Requirement

-- Cisco IOS XE Amsterdam 17.3.1 and later releases
+- Cisco IOS XE Amsterdam 17.3.1 and later releases.
+- IoT Button (I personally use [Seeed ReButton](https://seeedjp.github.io/ReButton/), but anything that can be connected to the network is okay).

 ## Installation